 - Where walls are out of square.
 Many finish carpenters argue that coped joints are better able to accommodate walls that are out of square—where the planes do not meet at exactly 90 degrees.
-However, mitered joints can also accommodate out-of-square walls, simply by adjusting the miter cuts a degree or two off of 45 degrees.
+However, you can customize miters to fit out-of-square walls by adjusting the miter cuts a degree or two off of 45 degrees.

 - Where the look of fine craftsmanship is desired.
 Period homes seeking to duplicate the look of original craftsmanship will benefit from using historically accurate joinery methods—using coped joints rather than mitered joints.

 - For chair rails and crown moldings.
-Higher wall molding is much more visible than baseboards, and the perfectly shaped joints made by coping will be evident and appreciated by viewers.
+Molding that is higher on the wall is much more visible than baseboards, and the perfectly shaped joints made by coping will be evident and appreciated by viewers.